fbw-p22-e3-assignments/python-apis-consuming-ii-Kraetzi/README.md

 4. Make GET call to get 5 German companies.
 5. Make GET call to retrieve 60 credit cards of Spanish people.
 6. Make GET call to retrieve 47 products that cost higher than 50€.
-7. Make GET call to retrieve 10 Custom objects with "pokemon", "website", and "name" fields.
+7. Make GET call to retrieve 10 Custom objects with "pokemon", "website", and "name" fields. (url has to be in quotes)